Tuesday, July 21. 2015

 Unless, unless…..the unquantifiable human input can be shown to make the difference between an experience that will delight, versus one that is artificially inserted.

-Maybe automation will have it’s limitations, we may not like a smart Watson, but instead a foil Warson to our Holmes - Quoth Mr Holmes:
+Maybe automation will have it’s limitations, we may not like a smart Watson, but instead prefer a nice-but-slightly-dim Watson to our Holmes - quoth Mr Holmes:

 A confederate who foresees your conclusions and course of action is always dangerous, but one to whom each development comes as a perpetual surprise, and to whom the future is always a closed book, is indeed an ideal helpmate.